×

 We asked people how much they someone comfortably live on in Norway, they wrote:

 "The cost of living in Norway is generally high compared to other countries.
 Housing and transportation costs are especially expensive, while food and other essentials are also costly.
-Norway is known for having one of the highest standards of living in the world and many imported products are very expensive," said one expat in Norway.
+Norway is known for having one of the highest standards of living in the world and many imported products are very expensive," wrote a person living in Norway.

 Get Quote